-Megaloblastic anemia is one form of macrocytic anemia in which red blood cells become enlarged and oval-shaped.
-It is caused by deficiencies of vitamin B12 (cobalamin) or folate, and numerous hematologic and neurologic abnormalities can result from the impaired DNA processes these deficiencies can cause.
+Megaloblastic anemia is one form of macrocytic anemia in which red blood cells become enlarged and oval shaped.
+The most common causes are deficiencies of vitamin B12 (cobalamin) or folate.
+Numerous hematologic and neurologic abnormalities can result from the impaired DNA synthesis caused by these deficiencies.

 Vitamin B12 deficiency causes subacute combined neurologic degeneration, which can be severe and sometimes irreversible.
 Neurologic defects may occur with or without anemia.
 The signs and symptoms include:

 - Paresthesias of the hands and feet, loss of proprioception, and loss of vibratory sense.

 - Symmetrical and progressive spastic and ataxic weakness.

 - Irritability and mental status changes (megaloblastic madness).

 Folate deficiency is a leading cause of megaloblastic anemia during pregnancy in developing countries.
 Folate requirements may increase by 5- to 10-fold during the perinatal period.
 Folate deficiency can cause congenital malformations, most notably neural tube defects.
 The practice of fortifying foods with folate has led to a reduction in the incidence of neural tube defects by as much as 50% in North America.

 Other symptoms of vitamin B12 or folate deficiency may include fatigue, weakness, glossitis, gastrointestinal problems (e.g., diarrhea), decreased appetite, changes in taste and smell, and weight loss.
 These symptoms sometimes precede anemia, in some cases by many years.
 Megaloblastic anemia, however, is often asymptomatic until the condition is quite severe.